 I was in the pavilion every day and that proved to be a mixed experience, Day 1 saw me on the balcony – a great view but my goodness, intimate!
 I was so close to my neighbour our seats were literally stuck together, luckily I had pleasant company for the day which made it bearable.

 Alastair Cook won the toss and elected to bat, with a slightly green wicket that seemed an odd choice, and so it was to prove to be.
-This series had been highly competitive and this Final Test was to prove to be no exception.
+This series had been highly competitive and this Final Test would prove to be no exception.

-That day at the office didn’t improve for the top as the Pakistan bowlers worked their way through them Sohail Khan bowled Cook seeing England on 69 for 2.
-Wahab Riaz back in the team at the cost of Rahat Ali he polished off the next 3 batsmen for a total of 35 runs between them.
+The day at the office didn’t improve for the top order as the Pakistan bowlers worked their way through them.
+Sohail Khan bowled Cook seeing England on 69 for 2.
+Wahab Riaz was back in the team at the cost of Rahat Ali he polished off the next 3 batsmen for a total of 35 runs between them.
 Joe Root seemed to be in ‘I can hit every ball for runs’ mode that resulted in 26 runs before he was caught behind by Sarfraz, James Vince faced 3 balls before he fell to the same fate, he’d added 1.
-Gary Ballance who’d shown some patience in the series gave Wahan his 3rd wicket caught by Azhar Ali for 8.
+Gary Ballance who’d shown some patience in the series gave Wahab his 3rd wicket, caught by Azhar Ali for 8.
 England were on a disastrous 110 for 5!

 Enter the England heroes for the day Jonny Bairstow and Moeen Ali.
 The pair have become used to batting together and both can be a joy to watch, they gave the England fans at the ground something to smile about.
 They have an understanding between the wickets which added to their individual batting skills makes for good viewing.
 Bairstow made 55 runs from 93 balls before he edged a ball to Safraz from the bowling of Amir.
 The pair had added 93 runs for the 6th wicket.